daattali/beautiful-jekyll/_posts/2017-05-03-GettingStarted.md

 ￼
 The initiation and planning phases of the project begin as soon as you hire your project manager.
-This includes establishing what is going to get done, what is the budget, getting the team and vendors onboard and establishing the objectives and key deliverables.
-He will also setup the communication and Project Management communication and collaboration tools.
+This includes establishing what is going to get done, what is the budget, getting the team and vendors onboard, establishing the objectives and key deliverables and setup the communication and Project Management  collaboration tools.

 The Project Manager will send a questionnaire to the client, plus have 1 or 2 meetings to gather information about the project.
-In 5-7 business days, the Project Manager will have the project initiated and once you approve, we are ready to start work.
+In 5 to 7 business days the Project Manager will have the project initiated ready for your approval.
+Once you approve, we hit the ground running and are ready to start work.

 ### The client needs to provide